JPL

 Euclid is a European Space Agency mission with important contributions from NASA, including infrared detectors for one instrument and science and data analysis.

-Euclid is a European Space Agency mission scheduled for launch in 2022.
-The Euclid consortium, with important participation from NASA, will provide science instruments and data and science analysis.
+The Euclid consortium, with important participation from NASA, provides science instruments and data and science analysis.
 NASA's Euclid Project Office is based at JPL.
-JPL will provide the infrared flight detectors for one of Euclid's two science instruments.
-NASA Goddard will perform detailed testing on flight detectors prior to delivery.
+JPL provides the infrared flight detectors for one of Euclid's two science instruments.
+NASA Goddard performed detailed testing on flight detectors prior to delivery.
 The Euclid NASA Science Center is based at the Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology in Pasadena, California.
-It will support all US investigators, including three teams selected by NASA.
+It supports all US investigators, including three teams selected by NASA.
 Caltech manages JPL for NASA.

 Instruments